lukeketchen/fine-dashboard-client/readme.txt

 If you want to create a custom Wordpress dashboard this is a good place to start.

 = Usage =
-The Fine Dashboard settings will show under "Tools" if on localhost.
+The Fine Dashboard settings will show under "Settings" if on localhost.
 Otherwise to show the settings page add the variable "?force_show_FDASH" to the end of the url.

 = Contact =
 Luke Ketchen - http://lukeketchen.com/